 5 Reasons Why a Designer Bag Can Actually be a Good Investment

 I initially got into luxury handbags because I have big, wide feet (size 11EE!).
 When a girl can’t find cute shoes, she has to have something to look forward to, right?
+Keep reading to find out why a designer bag is actually a great investment.

 The first time I wandered into Kate Spade, I had a life-changing experience.
 While, as an unemployed college student, I couldn’t REALLY afford a $500 handbag, I bought one anyway.
 What can I say?
 I’d fallen in love.